22 Aug 2025

 • The fourth step is to develop these candidates through structured learning, mentoring, and giving them chances to take part in decision making and leadership tasks

 • Finally, the fifth step is to roll out the succession plan and monitor its progress.
-Set timelines, regularly review milestone, and make adjustments when needed to ensure a smooth transition.
+Set timelines, regularly review milestones, and make adjustments when needed to ensure a smooth transition

 The three levels of family business succession planning?